-We were founded in May 2002 and completed our initial public offering of ordinary shares on the Swiss SIX Exchange in May 2007.
-On January 29, 2020, we listed American Depositary Shares (ADSs) representing our ordinary shares on the Nasdaq Stock Market following the United States Securities and Exchange Commission (SEC) having declared our registration statements on Forms F1 and F6 effective.
+We were founded in May 2002 and completed our initial public offering of shares on the SIX Swiss Exchange in May 2007.
+On January 29, 2020, we listed American Depositary Shares (ADSs) representing our shares on the Nasdaq Stock Market following the United States Securities and Exchange Commission (SEC) having declared our registration statements on Forms F-1 and F-6 effective.

-Our operations to date have included organizing and staffing our company, raising capital, out-licensing rights research stage programs including our mGlu2 PAM and GABAB PAM programs and conducting preclinical studies and clinical trials.
-To date, we have generated CHF 57 million of revenue from the sale of license rights and conducting funded research activities for certain of our research programs.
+Our operations to date have included organizing and staffing our company, raising capital, out-licensing rights to our research stage programs including our mGlu2 PAM and GABAB PAM programs and conducting preclinical studies and clinical trials.
+To date, we have generated CHF 59 million of revenue from the sale of license rights and conducting funded research activities for certain of our research programs.
 We have historically financed our operations mainly through the sale of equity.
-As of March 31, 2020, we had raised an aggregate of CHF 325 million of gross proceeds.
+As of September 30, 2020, we had raised an aggregate of CHF 325 million of gross proceeds from the sale of equity.

 We have never been profitable and have incurred significant net losses in each period since our inception.
-Our net losses were CHF 14.8 million, CHF 1.7 million and CHF 3.3 million for years ended December 31, 2019, 2018 and 2017, respectively.
-As of December 31, 2019, we had accumulated losses of CHF 300.8 million.
+Our net losses were for the three-month and the nine-month periods ending September 30, 2020, CHF 3.3 million and CHF 10.7 million respectively and CHF 14.8 million, CHF 1.7 million and CHF 3.3 million for years ended December 31, 2019, 2018 and 2017, respectively.
+As of September 30, 2020, we had accumulated losses of CHF 311.6 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities as we: